-If you want Instagram users to positively associate with your business, you’ll need to give them quick responses to their direct messages (DMs).
+If you want Instagram users and potential customers to positively associate with your business and Instagram account, you’ll need to give them quick responses to their direct messages (DMs).
 Now, you might be thinking: I don’t have the time to do that!
-Well, there are some shortcuts you can take; one of them is Instagram DM Automation by ManyChat.
+Well, there are some shortcuts on the social media platform you can take; one of them is Instagram DM Automation by ManyChat.

-One of the main features of ManyChat chatbots is keyword triggers.
+One of the main features of ManyChat chatbots to create brand trus is keyword triggers.
 Triggers from keywords can occur in DMs, Stories, and other Instagram content (more on that later), and makes sending quick responses easier and scalable.

 So how does it work?